Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 already open and a message from LNS2 arrives, IoT Hub will close connection 1 and open connection 2.
 Edge Hub on LNS1, will detect this and assume it's a transient network issue, therefore will try proactively to reconnect to IoT Hub.
 IoT Hub will now drop the connection 2 to re-establish the original connection 1.

 This connection "ping-pong" will continue happening, negatively impacting the scalability due to the high costs of setting up/disposing the connections.
-From our load tests we observed that in this scenario we were not even able to connect 500 devices to the same concentrator, while in a single LNS topology we could scale up to 900 devices without issues.
+From our load tests we observed that in this scenario we were not even able to connect more than 120 devices to two LNSs, while in a single LNS topology we could scale up to 900 devices without issues.

 ## Out of scope

-- Deduplication strategies Mark and None: these strategies rely on multiple LNSs sending messages which by definition goes against the IoT Hub limitation of a single connection per device.
+- Deduplication strategies Mark and None: these strategies rely on multiple LNSs sending message.
-  Conceptually we find it is acceptable for the Mark and None strategies to not be as scalable as the Drop strategy and will only document this limitation for potential users to be aware of.
+Potentially we could work around the IoT Hub limitation of a single connection per device by opening and closing connections but we find it acceptable for the Mark and None strategies to not be as scalable as the Drop strategy and will only document this limitation for potential users to be aware of.

-- Class C devices are not facing this issue since for C2D messages as they are using the module client​ - TODO verify this claim ❔
+- LNS performs operations on behalf of a device/sensor or a concentrator/station.
+However since a concentrator can be connected to at most one LNS, there is no ping-pong happening with operations on stations.

 ## Limitations